JenTrent/punchlist/README.md

 ### Setup
 1. Create a postgres user account for DB access
-2. Log into postgres and run the Punchlist DB create script [`punchlist_create.sql`](src/main/resources/sql/punchlist.sql)
+2. Log into postgres and run the Punchlist DB create script [`punchlist_create.sql`](src/main/resources/sql/punchlist_create.sql)
 3. Add the DB account/pw to the Test [`persistence.xml`](src/test/resources/META-INF/persistence.xml)
 4. Add the DB account/pw to the main deployment [`persistence.xml`](src/main/resources/META-INF/persistence.xml)
 5. Build the application using the command: `mvn clean install`
 6. Deploy the `target/punchlist-1.0.war` to your app server

-The build will run the complete set of [JUnit Tests](src/test/java/com/jentrent/punchlist/service/test/) verify the setup is working as expected.
-To skip the tests, add the following to the maven build command:  `-Dmaven.test.skip=true`
+The build will run the complete set of [JUnit Tests](src/test/java/com/jentrent/punchlist/service/test/) to verify the setup is working as expected.
+To skip these tests, add the following to the maven build command:  `-Dmaven.test.skip=true`

 ## Author